- AustraliaNorth AmericaWorld

 1. Kazakhstan

-As mentioned, Kazakhstan ix largest producer of uranium in the world.
-In fact, the country’s total output of 21,227 MT in 2022 accounted for an impressive 43 percent of global uranium supply.
+Kazakhstan is the largest uranium producing country in the world, and its total output of 21,227 metric tons in 2022 accounted for an impressive 43 percent of global uranium supply.

 When last recorded in 2021, Kazakhstan had 815,200 MT of known recoverable uranium resources, second only to Australia.
 Most of the uranium in the country is mined via an in-situ leaching process.